nicholasklick/whisk/README.markdown

 ### Running via rake ###

-You can use rake tasks to do everything possible with whiskey\_disk (the `wd` command is just a front-end to the whiskey\_disk rake tasks).
+You can use rake tasks to do everything possible with whisk\_deploy (the `wd` command is just a front-end to the whisk\_deploy rake tasks).
 In your Rakefile:

     require 'whisk/rake'